Department of Marketing

 MKT 4393.
 Services Marketing Internship.

-This course integrates professional and academic experience through internship with an external employer.
-Credit awarded as pass/fail or grade at departmental election.
+This course provides an integration of professional and academic experience through a Service internship with an external employer.
+Credit awarded as pass/fail.
 Prerequisites: MKT 3343 and MKT 3365 both with grades of "D" or better and instructor approval.

 3 Credit Hours.
 0 Lecture Contact Hours.
 3 Lab Contact Hours.